PantherFlow (Beta)

 Example: panther_logs.public.aws_alb | summarize count=agg.count() by targetIp

-Learn more about what aggregator functions are available.
+Learn more about available aggregation functions here.

 Filter data early

-Filter data before performing expensive operations such as summarize
+Filter data before performing expensive operations, such as summarize

 or join

-Example: Instead of:
+Example:

-panther_logs.public.aws_alb | summarize agg.count() by actor | where actor != nil
+Instead of: panther_logs.public.aws_alb | summarize agg.count() by actor | where actor != nil

-panther_logs.public.aws_alb | where actor != nil | summarize agg.count() by actor
+Use: panther_logs.public.aws_alb | where actor != nil | summarize agg.count() by actor

-Reduce the time range you are querying.
+Reduce the time range you're querying.

 Reach out to your Panther Support team for additional help.